 A mortgage over land does not extend to buildings built upon such land by the mortgagor after the mortgage date.
 This is unless there is a special clause in the contract.
 However, in any case, the mortgagee can have such buildings sold with the land.
 Hence, he can exercise his preferential right only against the price obtained for the land.
 Mortgages over buildings built or constructed upon or under the land of another person does not extend to such land, and vice versa.

-Mortgage does not extend to the fruits of the mortgaged property except after the mortgagee has notified the mortgagor or the transferee of his intention to enforce the mortgage.
+Moreover, it does not extend to the fruits of the mortgaged property except after the mortgagee has notified the mortgagor or the transferee of his intention to enforce the mortgage.

-To enforce a mortgage, the mortgagee shall notify the debtor in advance writing to perform the obligation for not less than 60 days from the day that the debtor receives such notice.
+To enforce it, the mortgagee shall notify the debtor in advance writing to perform the obligation for not less than 60 days from the day that the debtor receives such notice.
 If the debtor neglects to comply, the mortgagee may bring an action to the court.
 The mortgagee may ask for a judgment ordering seizure of the mortgaged property and selling it by public auction.

 In case the mortgagor mortgaging property as security for an obligation performance by another person, the mortgagee shall deliver such notice to the mortgagor within 15 days from the delivery date of the notice to the debtor.
 If the mortgagee does not proceed within such 15-day period, the mortgagor shall be discharged from liability in interest and compensation unpaid by the debtor.
 This includes charge accessory to such obligation incurring as from the date that such 15-day period expires.

-If there are no other mortgages or preferential rights registered on the same property, the mortgagee may bring an action to the court for the foreclosure of the mortgaged property in lieu of public auction under the following conditions:
+If there are no other mortgages or preferential rights registered on the same property, the mortgagee may bring an action to the court for the foreclosure of the property in lieu of public auction under the following conditions:

 Extinction of a Thailand mortgage are through the following: